pilinsin/easy-voting/README.md

 ## Voting Setup
 (Manager)
-Obtain the list of email addresses and registration IPNS addresses from the server.<br> Input the following informations from forms of the app:
+Obtain the list of email addresses and registration IPNS addresses from the server.<br> Input the following informations from a form of the app:
 * Beginning time for voting
 * End time for voting
 * Voting type